 What?
 No Mayonnaise?

 Yup, no mayo!
 First, I’m not a big fan of mayonnaise.
-Most mayo is made from soybean oil which has inflammatory properties which is not good for keto – or anyone, really.
+Most mayo is made from soybean oil which has inflammatory properties and is not good for keto – or anyone, really.
 The olive oil mayo is marginally better so if you’re going to use mayo, use that.
+Is mayo even keto?

 How To Make The Best Keto Salad Dressing Recipe!

 - Clean the green onions and garlic, rinse and shake dry the fresh herbs.

 - Pop everything into the blender and pulse it until it’s smooth.

 - Add a pinch of salt and pepper to taste, and that’s it!